catseye/Tamsin/doc/Advanced_Features.markdown

     + cat dog
     = woof

-We can also implement a production scanner with the ☆char scanner.
+We can also implement a production scanner with the char scanner.
 This is more useful.

     | main = program using scanner.